 While snorkeling you will be lying face down in the water possibly for extended lengths of time.
 While Sunbathing or walking or any land-based activity it’s very easy to feel the intensity of the Hawaiian sun and any sensible person would seek refuge, but when partially submerged in the cooling P

-The solution is obviously preventative, large amounts of reef safe sunblock (see below) is all that is required but a rash guard can do an excellent job too and is alot faster an easier to apply.
+The solution is obviously preventative, large amounts of reef-safe sunblock (see below) is all that is required but a rash guard can do an excellent job too and is a lot faster and easier to apply.

-They are Cheap and Lightweight, and effective.
+They are Cheap, Lightweight, and effective.
 Overall there isn’t much of a case to not use one.
 And if you are snorkeling with kids we would probably move these up to essential.

 O’Neill Men’s Basic Rash Guard – Excellent cheap men’s Rash Guard

 O’Neill Women’s Basic Skins – O’Neill’s Rash Guard with a women’s fit.

 TSLA Boy & Girl’s UPF 50+ Rashguard – Superb Rash Guards for Boys and Girls

 Snorkeling is best enjoyed as a low-effort sport.
 You simply cruise around the reefs enjoying the sea life below without a care in the world.
 The best way to achieve this is with a Buoyancy aid or vest.
 These nifty little vests just sit over your head and give you the confidence and safety of added buoyancy.